AustinPerzben/portfolio/google-services/chrome-extensions/README.md

 ### Instructions

 - Download this folder to a local directory
-- Open Chrome and navigate to the [Chrome Extensions Page](chrome://extensions)
+- Open Chrome and navigate to `chrome://extensions`
 - Turn on developer mode by ticking the option on the top-right corner of the page
 - Click "Load Unpacked" and upload the directory you just created
 - Navigate to [Google](https://www.google.com)